-Babies enjoy in routines, and it has been demonstrated that knowing the sequence of events during the day works much better for them.
-Too much excitement and activity will undoubtedly disrupt their delicate balance, therefore you must learn to detect the indications of tiredness in your infant.
+Babies enjoy routines, and it has been demonstrated that knowing the sequence of events during the day works much better for them.
+Too much excitement and activity will undoubtedly disrupt their delicate balance.
+Therefore you must learn to detect the indications of tiredness in your infant.

 The nighttime routine indicates that the baby understands what acts precede sleep, such as baby washing, massage and feeding, song or tale, turning off lights, and so on.
 Room and crib preparation includes maintaining a temperature of approximately 23 degrees Celsius, using clean, taut linen, and using a crib devoid of cushions and soft toys.

-How do you soothe a baby before he or she goes to bed?
+How do you soothe a baby before they to bed?